mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 [Zig](https://ziglang.org/) is a new, independently developed low-level programming language.
 It's a modern reimagining of C that attempts to retain all of C's performance benefits while also taking advantage of improvements in tooling and language design from the last 30 years.

-One of the main differences from C is that Zig treats unit testing as a first-class feature.
-This makes it easier to port legacy code from C to Zig.
-Legacy C applications rarely have unit tests, but using Zig, we can first write unit tests for the existing code to verify the existing behavior, then port the code from C to Zig and have confidence that we haven't broken behavior.
+Because it's designed to replace C, Zig makes it easier than any other language I've used to call into C code from Zig.
+In my previous Zig post, I wrote a dummy C library in C and then called it from Zig.

+Today, I'd like to show a more practical example of using Zig to call C. I'm going to use Zig to call a real world C application that I use daily.

+## Other examples of calling C code from Zig

+In my previous post, they

+They're not beginner-friendly because the first step in all of them is to port the entire C build system to Zig.
+As a Zig beginner, I have no idea how to do that.
+I want a shortcut that allows me to call just a piece of a C application from Zig without figuring out how to build the entire codebase in Zig.

-## Adding unit tests to uStreamer
+## The real world C application: uStreamer

-For the past three years, I've been working on TinyPilot, an open-source KVM over IP.
-In short, it allows users to plug a Raspberry Pi into any computer and then control that computer remotely.
+For the past three years, I've been working on [TinyPilot](https://tinypilotkvm.com), an open-source KVM over IP.
+In short, it allows users to [plug a Raspberry Pi into any computer](/tinypilot) and then control that computer remotely.

 To stream the target computer's display, TinyPilot uses uStreamer, a video streaming app that's optimized for Raspberry Pi's hardware.

-I've been working with uStreamer for several years, but I've had trouble getting a handle on it because it's a complex C codebase with no automated tests.
-As an experiment, I tried to use Zig to get uStreamer under test.
+I've been working with uStreamer for several years, but I find the codebase difficult to approach.
+It's all in C, and it doesn't have much in the way of documentation or tests.

+I learn best by tinkering with code, so exercising uStreamer's C code through Zig feels like a good way to learn more about both uStreamer and Zig.

 ## Getting the uStreamer source code

+To begin, I'll grab the uStreamer source code.
+The latest version at the time of this writing is `v5.45`, so I'll grab that version:

 ```bash
 USTREAMER_VERSION='v5.45'